The views expressed in this article are the author’s and are not necessarily the views of the partners.

 The deviants encounter stigma from the normals.
 They possess an attribute that is different from the ones the so-called normals have or that which they prize.
 We see several examples of this around us.
 A dark-complexioned person faces stigma because fair complexion is an attribute that is prized by members of society.
 This is how society idealizes bodily beauty.

 Similarly, a person from the northeast possesses an attribute that does not conform to the norm.
-She or he looks different and defies normative expectations of how an Indian looks or should look.
+They look different and defy normative expectations of how an Indian looks or should look.

 Differentness is potentially a ground for stigma and discrimination.
 If the differentness is undesirable, then the probability of occurrence of stigma only increases.
 Persons affected by disfigurement due to leprosy look ‘ugly’.